tyler-bartschi/cookbook-web/specifications.md

 "message": errorMessage
 }

-// note to self - when asking for a recipe to display, backend will also have to return a list of recipeIDs paired with names for the other recipies portion, because the RecipeData itself only stores a list of the ids

 ---

+## Get Recently Added Recipes

+path: /api/recipe/recents
+method: GET

+**Request:**

+Headers: None
+Body:
+None

+**Response:**

+Success:
+Status: 200 (OK)
+Body (JSON):
+{
+"recents": list of recipe IDs and Names
+}

+Failure:
+Status: 404 (Not found - no recent recipes), 500 (Server Error)

+\* will have to use SQL join to get both recipe IDs and names

+---

+## Get Recipe

+path: /api/recipe/{recipeID}
+method: GET

+**Request:**

+Headers: None
+Body:
+None

+**Response:**

+// note to self - when asking for a recipe to display, backend will also have to return a list of recipeIDs paired with names for the other recipes portion, because the RecipeData itself only stores a list of the ids.
+Also, add a java data object that's just a recipe id and name?

+---

 ## Search Engine

-- List of all recipies by a certain user can be obtained just with SQL search
+- List of all recipes by a certain user can be obtained just with SQL search
 - Build a map of keywords, with the key being the keyword and the value being a list of all recipeIDs containing the keyword
 - Save this map into a SQL table for persistence across reloads